grimandgreedy/aria2tui/README.md

 ## Quickstart

-Aria2TUI gets that data and displays it using list_picker.
-As these are both in development you will need to clone them both and install the requirements.
+Aria2TUI fetches the download data from the aria2c daemon over RPC and displays it using list_picker.
+As both Aria2TUI and list_picker are in active development you will need to clone both repositories.

 ```
 git clone https://github.com/grimandgreedy/aria2tui